Making bicycling more accessible for women in Pittsburgh

 Let’s talk about what is needed for women of all ages and backgrounds to feel comfortable incorporating bicycling into their lives.

-Purchase a hand bound Pittsburgh Women & Biking Zine to hear some local perspectives at shop.bikepgh.org!
-Learn more about our Women & Biking Zine Nights and other events below.
+Purchase a hand bound Pittsburgh Women & Biking Zine Issue 1 and 2 to hear some local perspectives at shop.bikepgh.org!
+Check out some great resources and learn more about our Women & Biking Zine Nights and other events below.

 Past Related Events: